-Rule 3.8 - Clerk, Bailiff, and Unofficial Timers
+Rule 3.9 - Clerk, Bailiff, and Unofficial Timers

-- A. The Mock Trial competition involves timed presentations.
+A. The Mock Trial competition involves timed presentations.
 The clerk is the official neutral timekeeper for the trial.
 The clerk must keep accurate time for both teams, provide time remaining warnings, and complete a timesheet.
 In addition, any member of the team presenting defense may serve as an unofficial timer.
-This unofficial timer must be identified before the trial begins.
+This unofficial timer must be identified Teach Democracy (formerly Constitutional Rights Foundation)

+before the trial begins.
 To avoid timing issues, both the clerk and unofficial timers must sit next to each other during the trial.

-- (Virtual) The Mock Trial competition involves timed presentations.
+(Virtual) The Mock Trial competition involves timed presentations.
 The clerk is the official neutral timekeeper for the trial.
 The clerk must keep accurate time for both teams, provide time remaining warnings, and complete a timesheet.
 In addition, any member of the team presenting defense may serve as an unofficial timer.
 This unofficial timer must be identified before the trial begins.
 To avoid timing issues, both the clerk and unofficial timers may use the chat feature for time checks during the trial.

-- B. The clerk and unofficial timer must bring a stopwatch (no cell phones, tablets, or other electronic devices) and CRF's timesheet to each trial.
-The clerks may only use the timecards from CRF's website, printed out on white paper (card stock recommended but not necessary).
-At the State Finals, teams must use the laminated timecards provided by CRF, which will be distributed by the presider.
+- B. The clerk and unofficial timer must bring a stopwatch (no cell phones, tablets, or other electronic devices) and Teach Democracy's timesheet to each trial.
+The clerks may only use the timecards provided by Teach Democracy, which the presider will distribute at the beginning of each trial.
 The timecards must be returned to the presider after each trial.
-The timecards will have the following time remaining warnings:
+The timecards will have the following time-remaining warnings:

-- 2 minute
+- 2 minutes

 - 1 minute

 - 30 seconds

 - Stop

 (Virtual) The clerk and unofficial timer may use stopwatches or cell phones to track time.
 If using cell phones, phones must be kept in airplane/silenced mode with Wi-Fi and notifications disabled.
-The clerk and unofficial timer should use CRF's timesheet for each trial.
-The clerks may only use the timecards from CRF's website, printed out on white paper (card stock recommended but not necessary).
-The timecards will have the following time remaining warnings:
+The clerk and unofficial timer should use Teach Democracy's timesheet for each trial.
+The clerks may only use the timecards from Teach Democracy's website, printed out on white paper (card stock recommended but not necessary).
+The timecards will have the following time-remaining warnings: